 Somehow we don’t think our publisher would be too excited about a PS3 title… That aside, the real issue for us is focus.
 Look, we love the Xbox 360 — right along with 50 million or so other gamers around the world — but the PS3 is undoubtedly great gaming kit too.
 This isn’t a religious issue for us; we simply want to focus our time, energy, and resources on doing one thing and doing it exceedingly well.
 Cross-platform development, particularly when you’re pushing technical boundaries as hard we intend to, is complicated and time consuming, and we’d rather focus on gameplay and polish.
 Focusing on a single platform — particularly one that has a thriving online community — allows us to stay focused on making a great game, rather than wading through the technical and business challenges of supporting multiple platforms.

-Note from the future: It turned out that a port to the PC was actually very simple.
-Yay!
+(Note from the future: It turned out that, for Class3 aka State of Decay, a port to the PC was actually very simple.
+Yay!)

 I know that many people are somewhat baffled by our insistence that we don’t intend to release on PC as well as console.
 Why would we create an online world game and then not make it available to the millions of PC gamers out there currently playing online world games?
 The truth is that we love the PC as a gaming platform.
 We’d damn sure better, too, because most of us owe our careers and livelihoods to the PC gaming community.
 The PC platform has tons of excellent online games, and it continues to be a great platform for online innovation.
 That said, most of us have been working together on the PC platform for a long time — some of us for as long as 15 years — and we’re simply ready to take on a new challenge.
 In this case, that challenge is building a new class of online world games for console gamers.